amiantos/amiantos.net/posts/easier-pico-8-development.md

 ## Gotta Git Up to Get Down

 If you're a newbie developer, you probably have no idea what Git is.
 That's okay.
 But you should know, and you will know if you're going to make a career out of development.
-You might also know people who think Git isn't that great and use other things like Mercurial or SVN.
-Those people are dumb, or they're dinosaurs waiting for extinction, don't listen to them.

 I'm not going to go deep into how git works or how to use it.
 There's plenty of tutorials out there, like [this one, for beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 The main thing you should know is this: Git makes it very easy for you to backup your code, and when you start collaborating with other people, it makes it extremely easy to collaborate in a safe way where you're never in danger of losing precious code.
 If you've ever made changes to a program that you regret and cannot recover from, smart usage of Git could have saved you; if you've ever accidentally deleted a file or had storage die on you, git would have saved you.